Selection Guidelines for Geo-Replicated SMR Protocols: A Communication Pattern-based Latency Modeling Approach: Selection Guidelines for Geo-Replicated SMR Protocols

 \subsection{Status-Response Service}

-We simulated the responsiveness of SMR protocols under various conditions by utilizing the latency models.
+We simulated the responsiveness of SMR protocols under various conditions using the latency models.
 The simulation results aid in formulating the selection guidelines for the SMR protocols.

 We used two client distributions, the \emph{global setting} and the \emph{US setting}, to clarify the effect of the geographical distribution tendencies of clients on responsiveness.
-The global setting dispersed clients globally to Paris, São Paulo, Toronto, Victoria, and Tokyo, whereas the US setting concentrates clients within the North American continent (Virginia, California, and Iowa).
+The global setting dispersed clients to Paris, São Paulo, Toronto, Victoria, and Tokyo, while the US setting concentrated clients in North America (Virginia, California, and Iowa).
 We used the RTTs between regions published by Microsoft\footnote{\url{https://learn.microsoft.com/azure/networking/azure-network-latency}}.
 We considered half of these values for $\mathit{OWD}$ in our latency model.

-We conducted each simulation for protocol $P$, client distribution $C$, and slow path occurrence rate $p_\mathit{slow}$ as follows: \begin{enumerate} \item Generate all ${}_{13} \mathrm{C}_n$ replica placements by selecting $n$ from the 13 regions\footref{footnote:regions}. \item Exclude from the generated placements those where the minimum distance between two regions is less than $d$~km. \item For each placement $R$, calculate the latency of protocol $\mathit{P}$ under the condition where $p_w = 100\%$ with given $p_\mathit{slow}$ and client distribution $C$. \item Choose the minimum latency amongst all placements as the latency of $\mathit{P}$. \end{enumerate} Hereafter, we analyze how much each factor affects the latency of protocols.